gzuidhof/Mash/README.md

 Built upon [Kha](https://github.com/KTXSoftware/Kha), to allow for targeting everything from html5 to your toaster.
 Also, no pesky flash imitation.

+Update 17/9: Currently looking into using heaps for rendering and aether for asset management / cross-platform support.
+See aether-heaps branch.

 ====
 **Why?**